-- 46. Using, possessing, controlling, or transferring a weapon, as defined in the Weapons section of this policy or violating the Weapons section of this policy. - 47.
-Actions, including physical assault that threatens the well-being of Board members, District employees, students, volunteers, or other persons. - 48.
-Transfer, sale, purchase, possession, use, abuse of, or being impaired by any alcoholic beverage, intoxicant, prescription drug not properly prescribed or used in a manner inconsistent with the prescription or prescribing physician's or licensed practitioner's instructions, inhalant, narcotic, cannabis, so called "pep pills" or "speed", tranquilizers, "look-alike" drugs or any other controlled substance, or other illegal substance. - 49.
-Transfer, purchase, sale, offer for sale, or abuse of, or being impaired by a non-prescription drug. - 50.
-Possession or use of any drug paraphernalia, including devices that can be used to: (a) ingest, inhale or inject cannabis or controlled substances into the body; and (b) grow, process, store, or conceal cannabis or controlled substances. - 51.
-Transfer, sale, purchase, possession, use, or abuse of anabolic steroids unless it is being administered in accordance with a physician's or licensed practitioner's prescription. - 52.
-Transfer, sale, purchase, possession, use or abuse of a performance-enhancing substance on the Illinois High School Association's most current banned substance list unless administered in accordance with a physician's or licensed practitioner's prescription. - 53.
-Activating or causing to be activated a false fire alarm or disaster alarm. - 54.
-Making or causing to be made a threat against the school: bomb threat, school shooting, etc. - 55.
-Deliberately causing, attempting, or threatening to cause injury to another person. - 56.
-Possession or use of an explosive or incendiary device. - 57.
+- to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons if the distribution or posting creates any of the effects enumerated in the definition of bullying. - 42.
+Sexual harassment is a form of sex discrimination that involves sexual advances, requests for sexual favors, the distribution or transfer of images, or other conduct of a sexual nature when such conduct interferes with an individual's education performance or creates an intimidating, hostile or offensive educational environment.
+Refer to Administrative Regulation #7.20R for further definitions of Sexual Harassment. - 43.
+Participating in any act of a sexual nature, possession, distribution and or transfer of any material of a sexual nature. - 44.
+Perpetrating on an unwilling person an act which is of a sexual nature. - 45.
+Teen dating violence, as described in Board Policy 7:185.
+Teen dating violence is defined as follows: - a) A pattern of behavior in which a person uses or threatens to use physical, mental, or emotional abuse to control another person who is in a dating relationship with the person, where one or both persons are 13-19 years of age, or - b) Behavior by which a person uses or threatens to use sexual violence against another person who is in a dating relationship with the person, where one or both persons are 13-19 years of age. - 46.
+Use, possession, transfer, purchase, sale or offer for sale of tobacco products or nicotine delivery device including but not limited to e-cigarettes/vaping devices.
+Violation of any current city ordinances and State law regarding tobacco.
+Students under the age of 18 will be referred to the Naperville Police Department for additional intervention. - 47.
+Use, possession, transfer, purchase, sale, offer for sale, or abuse of, or being impaired by any alcoholic beverage, intoxicant, prescription drug not properly prescribed or used in a manner inconsistent with the prescription of prescribing physician's or licensed practitioner's instructions, inhalant, narcotic, cannabis, so called "pep pills" or "speed", tranquilizers, "lookalike" drugs or any other controlled substance, or other illegal substance. - 48.
+Use, possession, transfer, purchase, sale, offer for sale, or abuse of, or being impaired by a non-prescription drug.
+Refer to Administering Medication to Students Policy 7.270. - 49.
+Possession or use of any drug paraphernalia, including devices that can be used to: (a) ingest, inhale or inject cannabis or controlled substances into the body; and (b) grow, process, store, or conceal cannabis or controlled substances. - 50.
+Use, possession, transfer, purchase, sale, offer for sale, or abuse of anabolic steroids unless it is being administered in accordance with a physician's or licensed practitioner's prescription. - 51.
+Use, possession, transfer, purchase, sale, offer for sale, or abuse of a performance-enhancing substance on the Illinois High School Association's most current banned substance list unless administered in accordance with a physician's or licensed practitioner's prescription. - 52.
+Activating or causing to be activated a false fire alarm or disaster alarm. - 53.
+Operating an unmanned aircraft system (UAS) or drone for any purpose on school grounds or at any school event unless granted permission by the Superintendent or designee. - 54.
 Any activity prohibited by criminal law or municipal ordinance.